must479/graffle/website/content/guides/20_getting-started.md

 You could stop here if you want, but if you're curious about Graffle's document builder (aka. "query builder") continue on!

 The document builder is an alternative to the GraphQL document syntax.
 With it, you express GraphQL documents in JavaScript.
 And thanks to Graffle's powerful types all inputs (GraphQL arguments) and outputs (execution results) are type safe ✨.
+The document builder is a Graffle extension.
+By not hardcoding this feature into core, we keep Graffle lean and bundle sizes smaller for users that are not leveraging it.

-To access the document builder you must first perform a code generation step.
+To access the document builder you have to use the extension _and_ perform a code generation step.
+Let's begin with code generation.
 When you installed `graffle` you also gained access to a command line interface (CLI) in your project.
-Use it to generate code that will augment your client.
+Use it now to generate code that will augment your client.

 ```sh
 pnpm graffle --schema https://countries.trevorblades.com/graphql